esarf/datacamp-kit/README.md

 `ramp-test --submission = starting_kit --quick-test `

 Eventually, the notebook might not display correctly due to its size and the interactive plots we put in it.
-Then to see it properly, do :
+Then to see it properly, you can either git clone the repo and run it locally, or do :
 - go to https://nbviewer.jupyter.org
 - copy paste the link you have to the `starting-kit.ipynb` on the webpage
 - enjoy!